Maine Home Connection

 FAQ's - Questions & Considerations

 FAQ - Maine RelocationWhen financing a home in Maine there are several key issues to consider.
-Below are several questions that you shoul review with your family and then your mortgage or bank representative.
+Below are several questions that you should review with your family and then your mortgage or bank representative.

 How long do you plan to stay in this home?